-Figure 126 - Ethernet Type Parameters
+Figure 129 - Ethernet Type Parameters

 Label Description EtherType Filter Specify the Ethernet type filter for this ACE.
 Any : No EtherType filter is specified (EtherType filter status is "don't-care").
 Specific : If you want to filter a specific EtherType filter with this ACE, you can enter a specific EtherType value.
 A field for entering a EtherType value appears.
 Ethernet Type Value When Specific is selected for the EtherType filter, you can enter a specific EtherType value.
-The allowed range is $0x600$ to $0xFFFF$ but excluding $0x800(IPv4)$, $0x806(ARP)$ and $0x86DD(IPv6)$.
-A frame that hits this ACE matches this EtherType value.
+The allowed range is from 0x600 to 0xFFFF excluding 0x800(IPv4), 0x806(ARP) and 0x86DD(IPv6).
+A frame that hits such ACE matches this EtherType value.